oslokommune/okctl/userdocs/src/help/docker-registry.md

   --docker-email=<your-email>
 ```

-## Access Elastic Container Registry (ECR)
+### Access Elastic Container Registry (ECR)

 Hopefully nothing is needed to be done.

-If you are suffering from imagePullBackoff, A detailed article about applying the correct policy can be found [here](https://docs.aws.amazon.com/AmazonECR/latest/userguide/ECR_on_EKS.html)
+If you are suffering from imagePullBackoff, A detailed article about applying the correct policy can be found [here](https://docs.aws.amazon.com/AmazonECR/latest/userguide/ECR_on_EKS.html).

 ## Push a Docker image to the registry of choice

-To push a Docker image to a Docker registry, you need to do the following:
+To push a Docker image to a Docker registry, you need to do the following (these steps are described in detail below):

-1. Log in to your registry of choice with `docker login`.
+1. Log in to your registry of choice
-1. Tag the image you are going to push with `docker tag`.
+1. Tag the image you are going to push.
 The tag needs to be prefixed with the host of the registry.
-1. Run `docker push <image tag>`.
+1. Push image

 ### Push a Docker image to the Github Container Registry (GHCR)